 “What?”

-“Of course, what was I thinking?”
+“Of course," I reply, somewhat flustered, "what was I thinking?”
 My antagonist rolls his eyes at me like I should have known all along.
-He goes and sits beside my younger daughter and smiles proudly at the fashion diva she’s created.
+Drifting off to sit beside my younger daughter, he smiles proudly at the fashion diva she’s created.

 “Oh my gosh, that’s sooooo funny!”
 Both my daughters explode into a fit of the giggles.
 I look up to see that my older daughter is peeking over her sister’s shoulder.